BrandonR541/userscripts/README.md

 **Amazon Notepad**
-was created by LeoDupont https://github.com/LeoDupont/userscripts, all I have done is make a couple of cosmetic tweaks, Leo is awesome for figuring out all of the real code.
+was created by LeoDupont https://github.com/LeoDupont/userscripts, all I have done is make a couple of cosmetic tweaks, Leo is awesome for figuring out all of the real code:

  Displays a simple text input under the product's name